MJoergen/qnice_cpu/README.md

 This version of the QNICE CPU (from the QNICE-FPGA project) is not a drop-in replacement, for the following two reasons:
-   * This design uses the Wishbone memory bus
+* This design uses the Wishbone memory bus.
 * This design uses separate instruction and data interfaces.

 However, it should be a simple operation to modify the QNICE-FPGA project to support this implementation.

+The overall idea of this implementation is to convert each instruction into a sequence of micro-operations:
+* Read from memory to source operand buffer
+* Read from memory to destination operand buffer
+* Write to memory
+* Write to register

+The reason is that e.g. the instruction `ADD @R0, @R1` performs two memory reads (from `@R0` and `@R1`) and one memory write (to `@R1`).
+Since only one memory operation is possible in each clock cycle, such an instruction will need to be serialized and will take a total of three clock cycles.

 ## Architecture
-This is essentially a three-stage pipeline consisting of:
+This is essentially a five-stage pipeline consisting of:

-* Fetch: Fetches one word at a time from the instruction memory
+* Fetch: Fetches one word at a time from the instruction memory.
-* Instruction Cache: Forwards two words at a time to the decoder
+* Instruction Cache: Forwards two words at a time to the decoder.
-* Decode: Generates a list of micro-operations
+* Decode: Generates a list of micro-operations.
-* Serializer: Outputs a sequence of single micro-operations
+* Serializer: Outputs a sequence of single micro-operations.
-* Execute: Executes one micro-operation
+* Execute: Executes one micro-operation.

+TBD: The Fetch and Instruction Cache will be merged into one stage, and the Serializer and Execute will be merged too.

 See the following block diagram:

 ![Block Diagram](doc/cpu.png)

 ## Interfaces
-From the Fetch to the ICache module we have the following signals:
+From the Fetch into the Instruction Cache module we have the following signals:
 ```
 valid_i : in  std_logic;
 ready_o : out std_logic;